 The controversy is a black eye for Greifeld, whose venue won out over the New York Stock Exchange in the battle to list Facebook’s offering.
 While the market capitalization of NYSE shares is about triple the value of Nasdaq companies, the latter market operator has about twice as many technology companies trading for $1 billion or more, data compiled by Bloomberg show

 Problems surfaced on May 18 at 11:11 a.m.
-New York time after Morgan Stanley (MS), one of the underwriters that sold 421 million shares, completed its role in setting the price for the trade in Nasdaq’s opening auction, Greifeld said.
+New York time after Morgan Stanley (MS:US), one of the underwriters that sold 421 million shares, completed its role in setting the price for the trade in Nasdaq’s opening auction, Greifeld said.